 Compared to the rest of the Houston Metro market, the Greater Heights region has greater rates, and you'll need to pay a premium to be in this hot submarket.

 In the last 90 days, 52 listings have been listed, so you'll want to check back regularly for new listings.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 340 sqft.
 Most properties in this region are close to 3 floors.
 Most buildings in this region were built in 1984 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Company management is the dominant industry in this market.
-Commute by motorcycle is the most popular way to get to work amongst Greater Heights folk.
+Company management is the dominant industry in this region.
+Commute by motorcycle is the most popular way to get to work amongst Greater Heights occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.